Darkelf2024/Darkelf-Browser/Attribution.md

 ## Additional Attributions

-- **DuckDuckGo Search**:
+- **DuckDuckGo Lite Search**:
-This browser uses DuckDuckGo search for private and anonymous searches.
+This browser uses DuckDuckGo Lite search for private and anonymous searches.
 DuckDuckGo is a privacy-focused search engine that does not track your searches or store your personal information.
 Learn more about DuckDuckGo at [DuckDuckGo](https://duckduckgo.com/).

 - **Tor Network Integration**:
 For enhanced privacy and anonymity, this browser offers integration with the Tor network.
 The Tor network helps protect your online privacy by routing your internet traffic through a series of encrypted relays.
 Learn more about the Tor Project at [Tor Project](https://www.torproject.org/).